ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Requested Claims with Specified Values

 This section deals with the requested claims specified in this document where a value should be provided by a Presenter.
-In other words, this section defines all requested claims that should set in the structure `ReportedClaim`.
+In other words, this section defines all requested claims that should set a value in the structure `ReportedClaim`.
 Requested claims not covered in this sub-section should not have a specified value (left empty).

 Since this section is non-normative, implementers may deviate from those recommendations.

 ### Key Identifiers

-A Presenter may choose to select which cryptographic keys are reported as part of the PKIX Evidence.
+A Presenter may choose to select which cryptographic keys are reported as part of the generated Evidence.
 For each selected cryptographic key, the Presenter includes a requested entity of type `id-pkix-evidence-entity-key`.
 Among the requested claims for this entity, the
 Presenter includes one claim with the type `id-pkix-evidence-claim-key-identifier`.
 The value of this claim should be set to the utf8String that represents the identifier for the specific key.